 Elementary (K-3) SDC 14

 Elementary (3-5) SDC 15

 Middle School and High School (6-12) SDC 18

 Severe Disabilities SDC or SH (K-12) 12

 Emotional Disturbance/Behavioral Disorders 12

-Pre-school 12 Per Session
+Pre-school 11 Per Session

-The District has twenty (20) days to remedy over-maximum caseloads.
+The District has twenty (20) days to remedy over-maximum caseloads and/or class sizes.
 The District retains the right to consider factors that may impact the case carrier's assignment.
 Input from the case carrier will be considered when determining the type of assistance to be given.
+If caseloads and/or class sizes are unable to be mitigated, the following overage formula may be implemented.